threadi/nested-ordered-lists-block-editor/readme.txt

 Extends the list block in Block Editor with options for numbered ordered lists such as 1.1, 1.2, 1.3, 2.1 etc.!
 Use individual numbers up to the 4th level.
 Also reversed lists (2.2, 2.1, 1.3, 1.2, 1.1 etc.), additional list-styles (like upper- and lowercase roman and alphabet) and custom icons (with Bootstrap, Dashicons or Fontawesome) are supported.

-The development repository is on [GitHub](https://github.com/threadi/nested-ordered-lists-block-editor/).

 == Usage ==

 1. Open a page where you want to use nested ordered lists.
 2. Add a normal list block.
 3. Choose ordered list to be able to use its list-style.
 4. Check "Use nested ordered lists" on the right to enable them.

+== Repository and documentation ==

+You find some documentations [here](https://github.com/threadi/nested-ordered-lists-block-editor/tree/master/docs).

+The development repository is on [GitHub](https://github.com/threadi/nested-ordered-lists-block-editor/).

 == Screenshots ==